UstadMobile/UstadMobile/app-android/README.md

 This is a normal gradle build and should open fine with Android studio.
 It includes the core and sharedse modules.

+### Android Studio Setup

+Gradle 4.6 (required to use annotationProcessor without plugins) does not allow __configure on demand__.
+Open File - Settings - Build, Execution, Deployment, Compiler and uncheck configure on demand if checked.

 ### To build

 (run from root project directory):